Yongqiang100/Reactive-transport-modelling-of-water-alternating-gas-in-basalt-reservoir/README.md

-`batch_carbon_budget.py` sums **all four carbon reservoirs** — aqueous DIC, dissolved CO₂ (liquid "Air" component), free CO₂ gas, and mineral carbonate — and prints a closed-system sanity block (conservative Cl⁻ tracer, cation movement, silicate dissolution).
+`batch_carbon_budget.py` sums **all four carbon reservoirs** — aqueous DIC, dissolved CO₂ (liquid "Air" component), free CO₂ gas, and mineral carbonate — and prints a closed-system consistency check (conservative Cl⁻ tracer, cation movement, silicate dissolution).
 The control variants (`batch_cell_nocarb`, `v1`, `v2`, `v3`) isolate how carbon is partitioned among the gas, aqueous, and reactive representations in a GENERAL + GIRT setup; the total carbon should be